-Body Mass Index (BMI) must be less than 35.

-Excessive abdominal obesity (abdominal girth) may be disqualifying because of potential difficulties in diagnosis, anaesthetic and surgical management in austere medical care environments, in addition to the well-known heart, metabolic and mobility risks.
+The examining doctor will pay particular attention to weight, girth, agility and general fitness.
+Body Mass Index (BMI) must be less than 35 to minimize risk.
+Excessive abdominal obesity may be disqualifying because of potential difficulties in diagnosis, anaesthetic and surgical management in austere medical care environments, in addition to well-known heart, metabolic, mobility and slips, trips & falls risks.

-It is imperative that all past and present medical conditions be disclosed.
-Many conditions may not be significant but a history of some illnesses and conditions may be disqualifying or need further assessment.
+It is imperative that all past, recent and current medical conditions be disclosed.
+Many conditions may not be significant but a history of some illnesses and conditions may be disqualifying or need further assessment on a case-by-case basis.

 Disqualifying conditions include but are not limited to:

-• epilepsy (fits/seizures)
+- epilepsy (fits/seizures)

-• asthma
+- asthma (current)

-• stomach or duodenal ulcers(current)
+- stomach or duodenal ulcers (current) significant sleep apnoea

-• brain surgery
+- brain conditions or surgery

-· diabetes mellitus
+- diabetes mellitus

+- significant high blood pressure

-• kidney stones(current)
+kidney stones (current)